uday79936/personal_aws/README.md

 step -10: sudo userdel -r uday

-Bulid step by step:
+Bulid step by step process:step-1s

-step-1: ec2 creation
+step-1:  To create EC2 instance

+step-2: To download java11 version and update

-step-2: install git and then git clone
+step-3:  To install git and then clone the code

-step-3: install java 11 updated

-step-4: install maven
+step-4:  To install maven

-step-5: mvn validate
+step-5:  mvn validate   to check weather project or not

 step-6:  mvn test

-step-7: mvn tree

-step-8: mvn clean (to clean their package)

-step-9: mvn package
+step-7: wget to download the tomcat 9 version

+step-8: To extract the file by using tar -xvzf or xvf and <path link>

+step-9: cp -r kiran/target/* .war apache-tomcat-9.0.102/webapps/

+step-10: cd  webapps

+step-11: host-manager manager

+step-12: cd bin and then startup.sh and shutdown.sh

+step-13: conf and then change the username and password

+step-14: